vanessaxuuan/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is a Computer Science (CS) Teaching Assistant (TA) in NUS
+* is teaching multiple Computer Science modules/classes
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of students
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions